syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-with-Mathematical-Equation.md

 'Access the mathematical equation from the paragraph Dim math As WMath = CType(paragraph.ChildEntities(0), WMath)If math IsNot Nothing Then
-    ' Get the LaTeX representation of the math equation Dim laTeX As String = math.MathParagraph.LaTeX.ToString()
+    ' Get the LaTeX representation of the math equation Dim laTeX As String = math.MathParagraph.LaTeX
-    ' Replace occurrences of 'a' with 's' in the LaTeX representation math.MathParagraph.LaTeX = laTeX.Replace("a", "s") End If
+    ' Replace occurrences of 'x' with 'k' in the LaTeX representation math.MathParagraph.LaTeX = laTeX.Replace("x", "k") End If
 'Saves the word document
 document.Save("Sample.docx")